 An Action Committee was convened to lead the work of prioritizing and sharing actions by Praxis 2016 participants.
 Led by Graham Creasey and Catherine Truchon, who volunteered to serve as the primary initial contacts, and supported administratively through a secretariat at the Rick Hansen Institute, the Action Committee will serve as a bridge between the work of Praxis 2016 participants and the implementation of change in the SCI research and consumer communities.

-A comprehensive Praxis 2016 report will be disseminated to conference delegates and other key stakeholders in early July.
+A comprehensive Praxis 2016 report will be disseminated to conference delegates and other key stakeholders in the fall.
 Peer-reviewed publications will also be produced in relation to the conference.
 Visit www.rickhanseninstitute.org for updates.

 Program Advisory Committee